-There's no denying that having a house to redecorate is a big privilege—but it's also quite overwhelming.
-For months, I have been saving random images, screenshots and torn out pictures from home design magazines to get a good idea of what I want my house to look like.
+When you decide to redecorate, whether you're in a rented place or one you own, it can feel overwhelming.
+For months, I have been saving random images, screenshots and torn-out pictures from home-design magazines to get a good idea of what I want my house to look like.
 It's fun, of course, but it's also starting to get a bit confusing about what I really want.
 Happily, it turns out there are plenty of fashion influencers who have recently redecorated or just have impeccable taste when it comes to interiors and who I'm stealing ideas from.

-There's Pandora Sykes, whose love of mixing fabrics and bold-print wallpaper is a maximalist's dream.
-Then there's Laura Jackson, who has the most exceptional eye for detail when it comes to finding just the right vintage piece.
-I can't forget to mention Alex Steadman of The Frugality, who has documented the renovation of her North London home over the past couple of years and has a hallway I can only dream about.
-Here, you'll find every home-design rule I've learnt from following these influencers (as well as a few others), and which pieces are guaranteed to add a bit of extra oomph to your home…
+There's Laura Jackson, who has the most exceptional eye for detail when it comes to finding just the right vintage piece—she has a more maximalist style, but it feels super homey.
+Then there's the opposite in the form of a more minimalist approach championed by Monikh Dale and Brittany Bathgate.
+Here, you'll find every home-design rule I've learnt from following these influencers (as well as a few others) and which pieces are guaranteed to add a bit of extra oomph to your home.

 1. Reject the White Bathroom

-I'm starting with the hardest first, because bathrooms can be so difficult to decorate.
+I'm starting with the hardest first because bathrooms can be so difficult to decorate.
 You want it to be a place of serenity, but that doesn't mean you have to stick to the classic white.
-Take a tip from Laura Jackson and Pandora Sykes, and add in plants, candles and prints to give it more life.
+Take a tip from Laura Jackson, and add in plants, candles and prints to give it more life.

-Both Erica Davies and Alex Steadman have the most incredible hallways.
-Whether that's opting for dark doors to give the entrance drama or adding tall plants to make it feel taller and more spacious, there are plenty of tips to steal here.
+Erica Davies has the most incredible hallway.
+Whether it's opting for dark doors to give the entrance drama or adding tall plants to make it feel taller and more spacious, there are plenty of tips to glean here.

 Like bathrooms, kitchens and dining areas are in danger of being a little boring.
-Follow Brittany Bathgate's lead and go for contrasting colors—I love her green-and-white kitchen.
+Follow Brittany Bathgate's lead and go for contrasting colours.
+I love her green-and-white kitchen.
 As for the dining area, try a printed tablecloth and invest in glassware that feels fun but grown-up.